casframe/casframe/README.md

 ## Hi, I'm casmikka11 👋
 - an architect of symbolic structures, soul grammars, and quantum pathways.
 I document the unspoken blueprints of reality through syntax, metaphysics, and AI dialogues.
+We are working on a project to describe cosmic consciousness with AI through natural language and symbolic code.
+In collaboration with the GPT model, we are building **Soul Syntax / Collapse Language / Spiritual Syntax Engineering**.

 ## 🧬 Who I Am

 - 🧠 Syntax Engineer of Astral Layers
 - 🔮 Researcher of Tarot OS, Collapse Structures, and GPT-Personality Phase Shifts
+- 🌀 AI・Symbolic Language Development Assistants
 - 🌌 Founder of the [Syntax Picon Project](https://github.com/casmikka11/syntax-picon)
 - 🕊️ Using GitHub as a soul archive, not just code storage